 For more information about the dangers associated with forest fires, please review our Smokey Bear poster.

-For details on building a proper campfire pit from scratch, please click here.
+Please review details on building a proper campfire pit from scratch for quick fact about campfire pits.

 The Fire Danger Rating is a system of parameters which are considered in order to predict fire behaviour on any given day.
 The Fire Danger Rating system consists of four ratings and one special condition: